sunssy59/junit-jjoules/README.md

 #### How to write tests

-The rules to respect are:

-- You must write only one energy test per file test class
-- You have to add this annotation on each energy test like
+You have to add the annotation `@EnergyTest` on each energy, instead of classical `@Test` annotation.
+Following an example:

 	//...